Medicare in Ohio

 There are Medicare plan options in Ohio besides Original Medicare, although plan availability may vary throughout the state.
 The most common options appear below.

-Medicare Supplement (Medigap) plans are offered by private insurance companies and can help you pay for Original Medicare’s out-of-pocket costs.
-Different Medigap plans in Ohio pay for different amounts of those costs, such as copayments, coinsurance, and deductibles.
-Medicare Supplement plans sold today don’t cover prescription drugs, and you can’t use them with Medicare Advantage plans.
+Medicare Supplement (Medigap) insurance plans are offered by private insurance companies and can help you pay for Original Medicare’s out-of-pocket costs.
+Different Medigap insurance plans in Ohio pay for different amounts of those costs, such as copayments, coinsurance, and deductibles.
+Medicare Supplement insurance plans sold today don’t cover prescription drugs, and you can’t use them with Medicare Advantage plans.
 Medicare Supplement insurance plans are not connected with or endorsed by the U.S. government or the federal Medicare program.

 Medicare Advantage plans must provide at least the same coverage as Original Medicare (excluding hospice care, which remains covered through Medicare Part A); however, Medicare Advantage plans often include additional benefits, such as routine vision, hearing, or dental coverage as well as prescription drug coverage.
 Not every Medicare Advantage plan has prescription drug coverage, but the ones that do are referred to as Medicare Advantage Prescription Drug plans.
 These plans provide all of your medical and prescription drug coverage in one plan.